Driving in Australia can lead to all kinds of unexpected situations.

-Having the right car emergency kit in your vehicle keeps you safer and better prepared for the unexpected.
+Having the right car emergency kit in your vehicle can help you deal with the unexpected and stay safe.

 What are the most useful things to put in a car emergency kit?
 Here is a checklist: